Google Replaced My Meta Description in Search

 1. Description too generic

-“Learn everything about X in this comprehensive guide” reads like it could be on any page.
-Google sees no specific value and decides it can extract a better sentence from the body — and does.
+“Learn everything about X in this comprehensive guide” reads like it could sit on any page.
+Google sees no specific value and extracts a better sentence from the body.
+This is the single most common trigger.

-How to spot it: Read your description aloud.
-Ask “would this still make sense on a completely different article?”
+How to spot it: read your description aloud and ask “would this still make sense on a completely different article?”
 If yes, it’s too generic.

 2. Description duplicated across many pages